-Lankelly Chase is governed by a 14-member board of trustees that sets strategy and supports the development of polices related to grantmaking, geographic focus, spending and investment, and provides oversight of management, governance and professional standards.
+Lankelly Chase is governed by a 10-member board of trustees that sets strategy and supports the development of polices related to grantmaking, geographic focus, spending and investment, and provides oversight of management, governance and professional standards.

-- Finance and resources
+- Resources and Risk

 - Learning and Communications